amplitude/amplitude-docs/content/collections/experiment-theory/en/experiment-set-mde.md

 updated_by: 5817a4fa-a771-417a-aa94-a0b1e7f55eae
 updated_at: 1715102912
 ---
 Before you run a experiment, set an MDE (minimum detectable effect) to estimate how you'll measure success.
 Think of MDE as the **minimum** change you're hoping to see by running your experiment.
 Without a fail-safe calculation available for the MDE, it can be tricky to set one.
 With Amplitude Experiment, the default MDE is 2%; however, as the MDE is strictly linked to your unique business needs, be thoughtful during each experiment's [design phase](/docs/experiment/workflow/define-goals).
-Considerations for setting the MDE should include:
+Considerations for setting the MDE should include the recommendation metric and any associated risks.

-* The experiment type,
-* The recommendation metric
-* Any associated risks

 ## MDE and the experiment type